Therapy for Over-Functioning Moms in Illinois

 Many of my clients often feel like everyone else has it figured out while they struggle to find balance.

 This leaves them feeling disoriented and disconnected.
 They may battle feelings of inadequacy, guilt, or resentment, which can manifest in avoiding family, taking on too much, or having trouble sleeping.
 Though they are used to being successful and managing many responsibilities, it has become unsustainable.
 As a result, they judge themselves harshly and fear that if they express these struggles, others will judge them too.
 This fear can lead to isolation and loneliness, making it difficult to share how they truly feel.
-My clients often say they feel like they are failing.
+My clients often say they feel like they are constantly overwhelmed- whether they do more or they do less, nothing feels quite right.
 They are quietly struggling and it feels untenable.

 I see you, and I want to help you reconnect with the parts of yourself that matter most, so you can align with the things in your life that bring fulfillment.

 Together, we will define your core values and align your responsibilities with them, while accepting that no one has it "perfectly figured out."
-We will work on having tangible skills to help manage it all.
+We will work on having tangible skills to navigate your overwhelm.

 This is a process—messy and imperfect!